AdobeDocs/campaign-web.pt-BR/help/v8/workflows/activities/email.md

 how to add and configure the activity

 example of a configured activity within a workflow
+The Email delivery activity allows you to configure the sending an email in a workflow.

 -->

-A atividade Email delivery permite configurar o envio de um email em um workflow.

 <!-- Scheduled emails available?